Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/Kernel Source/README.md

 ```

 &nbsp;
-Alternatively: copy usable kernel configuration file (such as [this one (FIXME)](../../Kernels/2.4.17_ps2-26/FIXME)) into correct location in kernel source directory.
+Alternatively: copy usable kernel configuration file (such as [this one](../../Kernels/2.4.17_ps2-26/config-2.4.17_ps2-26)) into correct location in kernel source directory.
 Ensure kernel is configured NOT to be cross-compiled.
 ```bash
 cp /path/to/working/kernel/config/file config
 perl -i -pe "s/^CONFIG_CROSSCOMPILE=y/# CONFIG_CROSSCOMPILE is not set/" config